 The Postgraduate Certificate in Systemic Practice covers the first two years of family therapy training and combines both Foundation and Intermediate level training in systemic practice.
-Each level of training is accredited by the Association of Family Therapy.
+Each level of training is accredited by the Association of Family Therapy and Systemic Practice

 The programme is multi-disciplinary and covers aspects of working with families in clinical settings, as well as wider applications of systemic thinking and practice.
-It is suitable for professionals working in psychology, nursing, psychiatry, social work, counselling, voluntary organisations and related fields.
+It is suitable for professionals working in nursing, psychiatry, social work, clinical psychology, voluntary organisations and related fields.

 The programme is accredited by the Association for Family Therapy and Systemic Practice and successful completion meets the training requirement for application to the qualifying course in Systemic Family Therapy leading to UKCP registration.